codenvibes/CS/01 CORE CONCEPTS/NETWORKING FUNDAMENTALS/THM - EXTENDING YOUR NETWORK.md

 </div>

 DEF-Port forwarding is a **networking technique** that allows external devices (from the internet) to access specific services or devices inside a private network (like your home Wi-Fi).

+Port forwarding opens a “door” into your network.
 <div align="center">
 <br>
 <br>